magento/devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 {% endcollapsible %}

 ## `type` and `build` {#cloud-yaml-platform-type}
 The `type`  and `build` properties are used to build and run the project.
-The only supported `type` currently is PHP.
+The only supported `type` currently is {% glossarytooltip bf703ab1-ca4b-48f9-b2b7-16a81fd46e02 %}PHP{% endglossarytooltip %}.

 Supported versions: